MakeSchool-Tutorials/Make-Chat-Tutorial/P06-Changing-The-Channel/content.md

 1. Adding a Team and a User resource and persisting teams and authenticating users.
 1. Great article on [Socket.io's strengths and weaknesses](https://dzone.com/articles/socketio-the-good-the-bad-and-the-ugly)

-You have all the tools at your disposal to add these enhancements, I believe in you!
+You have all the tools at your disposal to add these enhancements, we believe in you!